Freelancer-Protocol/docs/index.md

 # Freelancer Protocol is your trusted environment outside of freelancer platforms.

-It's free, easy to use and fair to both parties.
+It's simple of use, free and fair to freelancer and client.
 {: .fs-6 .fw-300 }

  <p align="center">